Demographics of Louisiana: White and European Americans

+A map of the largest white alone or in any combination ethnic origin besides English, per the 2020 census.

 In Louisiana, White and European Americans of Southern background predominate the population and culture in northern and central Louisiana.
 These people are predominantly of English, Huguenot French, Welsh, and Irish/Scots Irish backgrounds, and share a common, mostly Protestant culture with Americans of neighboring states.
 The majority of the White American population concentrated upstate are religiously affiliated with the Southern Baptist Convention.